chaudron/ovs_perf/README.md

 Now we are all set to run the PVP script.
 We move back to the T-Rex host as we use this to execute the script.

-Before we start we need to set the back-end to not use a GUI, and create a directory to store the results:
+Before we start we need to set the back-end to not use a GUI and create a directory to store the results:

 ```